mmmmmtasty/PiZeroDoorbell/README.md

 # PiZeroDoorbell

+# This project is not great...I'll leave it up for anyone that is interested and it was a good learning experienc but it was not reliable enough.
+Do not use Dash button - consider flic.io.
+I have migrated to using Home Assistant + Appdaemon for a full home automation solution.
+Check out my HomeAssistantConfig project if you are interested.

 ## Summary

 This is a project designed to run on a Raspberry Pi and use an Amazon Dash button as a doorbell.
 The doorbell noise plays through a Sonos and any other players in it's current group and then restarts the previously playing music.